CoderButNoob/selenium_testing/README.md

 ﻿# Selenium Automation Project

-This project demonstrates an end-to-end automation of various UI components using **Selenium with Python** on the [Test Automation Practice Blogspot](https://testautomationpractice.blogspot.com/).
+This project demonstrates an end-to-end automation of various UI components using **Selenium with Python**.

 ## 📦 Features Covered